 I dropped off my keys at my landlord’s office and got on a cross-country flight with my things packed in a box, suitcase, backpack and jacket.

 My mattress was a massive loss.
 However, getting rid of the mattress — my biggest thing — brought me one massive step closer to my round-the-world trip.

 What is your “mattress,” and how will you get rid of it?

 - Minimalism by Mark Manson – A great read.
 You really don’t need all that you think you do.

 - Downsizing and Minimalism for Long-Term Travel – My own story of selling and getting rid of things.

+Did you enjoy this story about one man’s attempts to get rid of everything?
 Please take a moment to share this on Facebook, Twitter, or Pinterest.
+Thanks!

 Latest posts by Ryan (see all)

 - Gaining Traction Against Distraction: Indistractable Summary - June 28, 2021

 - The Sovereign Individual: Lessons for the Information Age - June 17, 2021